How SPN Compares to VPNs

 Now, let us jump into the comparison of SPN vs VPN.

 Open any VPN app, and you are presented with your most important choice: Choose the country you want to browse the Internet from.
 You exchange the identity of being a customer of your ISP with the identity of being a customer of your VPN provider.
-This is good if you trust your VPN more than your ISP, but it will not fool many trackers.
+In this setup, you need to trust your VPN provider more than your ISP.

 This is how this looks like: